danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ![alt text](https://github.com/danimaaz/NBA-Injury-Analysis-2013-2019/blob/main/Images%20and%20Graphs/example%20sc.PNG "Figure 1")

-As you can see, there are only 5 columns: Date, Team, Acquired, Relinquished and Notes.
+As you can see, there are only 5 columns: Date, Team, Acquired, Relinquished, and Notes.
 The Acquired column indicated which player was being _removed_ from the injury list on that date, whereas the Relinquished column indicated which player was being _added_ to the injury list on that date.
 The Notes column indicated why a player was being placed on the injury list.

 Scrolling through the data, there were quite a few problems with it.
 Firstly, many players were 'Placed on the Injury List' (or 'Relinquished') but they were never removed from it.
 Additionally, a lot of the data did not specify why a player was being placed on the injury list.
 I suspect that a lot of teams would use the injury list to have their players 'rest' but not specify it.